Duelsol/BasicSpringMVC/README.md

 An application skeleton for a SpringMVC project.

-Also combined with other techniques, including: Spring, MyBatis, Log4j2, jQuery, Bootstrap, DWR.
+Also combined with other techniques, including: Spring, MyBatis, Log4j2, jQuery, Bootstrap, DWR, JSTL.